 Henry M. Sands’ tomb, which requires a lot of clambering to get to.
 A rusted, broken gate featuring a trefoil, a symbol of the Triune Deity, vainly tries to protect it.

 Caretakers’ House, West 153rd near Broadway.
 A feature of Uptown Trinity since it opened, it is built into the side wall.

-As of February 2012, Edward I. Koch, NYC Mayor from Jan.
-1, 1978-Jan.
-1, 1990, was still with us, but at age 87 he is prepared for any eventuality and has already purchased a plot and a gravestone, which was inscribed with the words spoken by Wall Street Journal reporter Daniel Pearl before he was beheaded by Islamic terrorists in Pakistan — “My father is Jewish, my mother is Jewish, I am Jewish;” as well as the prayer “Hear, O Israel: the Lord is our God, the Lord is one,” found in Deuteronomy 6:4, which is spoken at morning and evening Jewish prayer services; and “He was fiercely proud of his Jewish faith.
+Edward I. Koch, NYC mayor from 1978 to 1990, knew he would die without heirs and so, purchased this plot before his death in 2013 and had a tombstone prepared while he was still living.
+It was inscribed with the words spoken by Wall Street Journal reporter Daniel Pearl before he was beheaded by Islamic terrorists in Pakistan — “My father is Jewish, my mother is Jewish, I am Jewish;” as well as the prayer “Hear, O Israel: the Lord is our God, the Lord is one,” found in Deuteronomy 6:4, which is spoken at morning and evening Jewish prayer services; and “He was fiercely proud of his Jewish faith.
 He fiercely defended the City of New York and he fiercely defended its people.
 Above all, he loved his country, the United States of America, in whose armed forces he served in World War II.”